svalinn/DAGMC/doc/usersguide/get_install.rst

 Compile and Install
 ~~~~~~~~~~~~~~~~~~~~~

-Assuming that the cmake step was succesful, i.e. no errors were reported, compile by issuing the make command
+Assuming that the cmake step was succesful, i.e. no errors were reported, compile by issuing the make command:
 ::
     prompt%> make

-If there were no errors, install the DAGMC suite of libraries and tools by issuing the install command
+If there were no errors, install the DAGMC suite of libraries and tools by issuing the install command:
 ::
     prompt%> make install